jrawbits/VisionEval-Wiki-JR/Example-Review.md

   - update travis script to test new package
   - revise the documentation/software to let the user know that the NHTS2009, SLD, confidential data for estimation, and estimation script are exceptions to the guidelines for various reasons
   - add proof of ODOT release of ownership
+  - vignette and/or cheat sheet summarizing estimated functions and dependent variables

 | Status                         | Software | Documentation	| Methods |
 |--------------------------------|----------|-------------------|---------|